-Building on the success of I&E research we launched the MSc Innovation, Entrepreneurship & Management in October 2011.
-Sessions are taught by members of the Group and topics include innovation management, business models and designing products, systems and services, combining theoretical learning with business simulations and competitions.
+Building on the success of Innovation & Entrepreneurship (I&E) research we launched the MSc Innovation, Entrepreneurship & Management in October 2011.
+Sessions are taught by members of the I&E research group, and topics include innovation management, business models and designing products, systems and services, combining theoretical learning with business simulations and competitions.
 The course takes our evidence-based research to the core of Business School teaching and disseminates our findings in new ways.

 The MSc Management, launched in 2005, was also instigated by I&E staff, and since 2009 has included a pathway on Innovation and Design, led by members of the team.
-Find out more about MSc programmes at Imperial College Business School.
+Find out more about MSc programmes.

-There are around 15 PhD students supervised by members of the Group, and play an active role in our research and activities.
+There are around 15 PhD students supervised by members of the research group, and play an active role in our research and activities.
 We have carefully selected our PhD students to ensure we retain the strongest candidates able to closely engage with our research.

 The Doctoral Methods Training Programme is part of the formal learning portion of our PhD programme with I&E staff being responsible for elements including qualitative and quantitative approaches, part of the formal learning portion of our doctoral education.
-The Doctoral Training Account provides a number of studentships for research into academic and management practice (contact Professor Erkko Autio).
+The Doctoral Training Account provides a number of studentships for research into academic and management practice.
+Find out more about Doctoral programmes.

 I&E staff contribute to cross-faculty teaching on innovation and project management as part of the Business for Professional Engineers and Scientists programme (BPES) providing business and management skills for Imperial’s engineering and science students.
 We also teach on the Joint Honours and Intercalated BSc (Medicine with Management).
 Find out more about Undergraduate programmes.